Nocton rail crash

-Details
+Accident

 John Fletcher, a 47-year-old delivery driver, was driving a white Mercedes Sprinter van along a stretch of road parallel to the B1188 near Nocton when he turned off along a disused road.
 The road had once led towards a bridge over the railway line; however this bridge had been removed in 1968 and the approach to the line was blocked by a brick wall.
 Despite this, the road camber remained in place.
 After travelling 20 m along the road, Fletcher's van smashed through the wall and fell 6.1 m onto the railway, trapping him inside the vehicle.

-At 18:30, as Fletcher was talking on his mobile phone to an emergency services operator, the 15:42 Central Trains service from Birmingham New Street station to via Lincoln, a two-carriage Sprinter train (156409) travelling at 55 mph, impacted his van and shunted it 40 m along the tracks.
+At 18:30, as Fletcher was talking on his mobile phone to an emergency services operator, the 15:42 Central Trains service from Birmingham New Street station to via Lincoln, a two-carriage Class 156 Super Sprinter train (156409) travelling at 55 mph, impacted his van and shunted it 40 m along the tracks.

+Casualties and damage

 According to a police statement the van disintegrated into "a thousand pieces if not more".
 Fletcher died of multiple injuries.
 The front carriage of the train was derailed, remaining upright.
 Fourteen of the train's 41 occupants, including the driver, were taken to Lincoln County Hospital with minor injuries.
+Nobody onboard the train was killed.